 In South Australia, one of the world's most pristine ocean ecosystems, the Great Australian Bight, has been opened to off-shore oil exploration.

-At the same time, the ACT has declared a climate emergency, will hit 100% renewable energy in 2020 and has set a goal of zero net emissions by 2045 at the latest.
+At the same time, the ACT has declared a climate emergency, has periods of running on 100% renewable energy and has set a goal of zero net emissions by 2045 at the latest.
+The NT has a plan to reach zero emissions by 2050 with a focus on solar.
 At least 30 local councils have declared a climate emergency including Melbourne, Sydney, Darwin and Hobart.
-South Australia will be 100% renewable by 2025.
+South Australia plans to be 100% renewable by 2025.
+Victoria has increased its climate ambitions to reduce emissions by 75% to 80% (on 2005 levels) by 2035.

 In August 2019 at the Pacific Forum, Australia refused to sign an agreement with Pacific nations declaring a climate crisis and agreeing to halt the use of coal.
 Prime Minister Scott Morrison said that Australia's emissions are small and reducing them wouldn't solve climate change.
 Australia is the world's third largest exporter of fossil fuels, has the world's second highest emissions per person.